Nagoya Castle (Hizen Province): History

 In June 1592, Dominican friar Juan Cobo arrived in Japan and met with Hideyoshi at Nagoya Castle, which was still under construction.
 It is said that during the brief time that Hideyoshi stayed at Nagoya Castle, he memorized the shite (lead role) parts for ten Noh plays and performed them, forcing various daimyō to accompany him onstage as the waki (accompanying role), and even performed before the Emperor.

 Hideyoshi gathered all of his lords to this area, irrespective to actual participation to military action, many of whom constructed permanent bases guarded by stone walls surrounding the main castle complex.
 Within a three-kilometer radius were the camps of about 118 vassals.
 A town grew up around the military establishments, with a population of over 100,000 people at its height.
 According to the Matsuura Kojiki, over 205,570 soldiers, mostly from western Japan, crossed over to Korea in the first months of the Imjin War in 1592, and a further 102,415 soldiers, mostly from eastern Japan, were stationed around Hizen-Nagoya.
 Water sources were insufficient to support such a large force, and fighting caused by water shortages was constant.

 Hideyoshi commanded operations from this castle, but on his death in 1598, Tokugawa Ieyasu ordered the withdrawal of all Japanese forces from Korea.
 With the establishment of the Tokugawa Shogunate, the castle was ordered to be demolished.
 It was too large to demolish, but foundations of tenshu was thoroughly destroyed as a symbol of the castle.
 Many stones and some structures were relocated for the construction of Karatsu Castle, ten kilometers to the south.
 Date Masamune is said to have dismantled the castle main gate (Otemon) and moved it to his stronghold of Aoba Castle in Sendai.
 Further, after the Shimabara Rebellion in 1637, the shogunate ordered more of the castle's remaining walls to be destroyed, to prevent the possibility of any use in any future rebellion.

-Plans were floated in 1956 for building a reconstruction of Nagoya Castle as a tourist attraction; however, the plan was rejected by the national government in 1962, citing a lack of solid historical evidence of the castle's appearance, as well as negative political issues regarding the site as having been a base from which Japan invaded Korea.
+In 1956 there was a proposal made to build a reconstruction of Nagoya Castle; however, the plan was rejected by the national government in 1962, citing a lack of solid historical evidence of the castle's appearance, as well as negative political issues regarding the site as having been a base from which Japan invaded Korea.

+Subsequently, excavation works began in 1976, with the excavation data eventually rendered into computer graphics (CG).
+In 2015 the CG reconstructions were made available for viewing for the public through a downloadable application.